roma4004/BattleCityRemastered/README.md

 # BattleCityRemastered
-Please note the game is in a development state so the latest version is on the "dev" branch Like my old Battle City but remastered as a mentoring project for studying new programmers
+Please note the game is in a development state so the latest version is on the "dev" branch.

+Like my old Battle City but remastered as a mentoring project for studying new programmers

 ![зображення](https://github.com/roma4004/BattleCityRemastered/assets/16146920/10f3de05-6c19-4f89-a54b-19a7cb66d90e)